 A

-Publication bans must be granted in sexual offence cases to protect the identity of the victim if the victim or Crown prosecutor requests the order.
-You can talk to the Crown prosecutor about requesting this order.
+Publication bans must be granted in sexual offence cases to protect the identity of the victim if it is asked for.
+You can talk to the prosecutor about requesting this order.

 There are a wide range of sentences that are possible when someone is convicted of sexual assault.
-The maximum sentence for sexual assault that does not involve things like a weapon or bodily harm is...
+For more information on the length of sentences, see Sentences for Sexual Assault.

 This section discusses the impact that drugs or alcohol can have on consent.